News & Stories - All Posts

 Get ready to step back in time as Oigawa Railway proudly presents our Limited Themed Train – the “Blue Train Express.”

-From June 7th to July 21st, 2025, on Saturdays, Sundays, and Bank Holidays, our ED31 4 electric locomotive will lead these special express trains, donning the iconic “Blue Train” livery.
+From June 7th to October 5th, 2025, on Saturdays, Sundays, and Bank Holidays, our ED31 4 electric locomotive will lead these special express trains, donning the iconic “Blue Train” livery.

 The “Blue Train” holds a cherished place in Japan’s railway history and in the hearts of rail enthusiasts.
 These “night specials” once symbolized the vital connection between Japan’s rural communities and its bustling capital.
 Travel on our “Blue Train Express” to glimpse the rich lore of Japanese railways from the 1970s, all while immersing yourself in the serene countryside scenery of the Oigawa River Basin.